The Banking Regulation Review: India

-Based on asset size alone, the five largest PSBs in India are State Bank of India, Bank of Baroda, Punjab National Bank, Canara Bank and Bank of India, and the five largest PVBs in India are HDFC Bank Limited, ICICI Bank Limited, Axis Bank Limited, Kotak Mahindra Bank Limited and IndusInd Bank Limited.4
+Based on asset size alone, the five largest PSBs in India are State Bank of India, Bank of Baroda, Punjab National Bank, Canara Bank and Union Bank of India, and the five largest PVBs in India are HDFC Bank Limited, ICICI Bank Limited, Axis Bank Limited, Kotak Mahindra Bank Limited and IndusInd Bank Limited.4

 Recently, banks' capacity to lend has been severely affected because of mounting non-performing assets (NPAs).
 However, the enactment of the Insolvency and Bankruptcy Code 2016 (IBC) has been a game changer in the resolution of stressed assets, and, to support the IBC framework, the RBI also instituted a remedial framework through the Prudential Framework Circular of 7 June 2019, which envisages the time-bound implementation of a resolution plan, failing which disincentives in the form of additional provisions will kick in.
-Further, in the wake of the coronavirus pandemic, the Resolution Framework for Covid-19 related Stress of 6 August 2020 provided lenders with a limited-time window to implement a resolution plan in respect of eligible corporate exposures.
+Further, in the wake of the coronavirus pandemic, RBI issued two circulars dated 6 August 2020 (further extended by circulars dated 5 May 2021) allowing banks to restructure covid-19-related stressed accounts of the borrower with a limited time window to implement a resolution plan in respect of eligible corporate exposures without deterioration in the asset classification.
 As a result of these and other efforts to improve banking asset quality, there has been a decline in gross NPA ratios.6